wp-plugins/mlsp-media-embed/readme.txt

 3. Head over to your media options to activate the responsive media functionality (Helpful if you use a responsive theme)

+* Check out tutorial video at http://www.mlmleadsystempro.com/wordpress-media-embed if you need help

 == Changelog ==